Teacher Information and Welcome Guide

 • Confetti and sound effects will mark the finale — staff should be ready to reassure any nervous children.

-• After the final bows, the organiser will close the event with short remarks.
+• After the final bows, the organiser will close the event

 Collection of Children